alxbl/segfault.me/content/posts/northsec-2021-writeup-nestadia-part-2/index.md

   - Writeup
 ---

-*This blog post outlines flags 3 of the Nestadia reverse engineering track, a cloud-based gaming platform for the NES inspired by Google stadia.*
+*This blog post outlines flag 3 of the Nestadia reverse engineering track, a cloud-based gaming platform for the NES inspired by Google stadia.*

 Welcome back to my mini-series on the NorthSec 2021 Nestadia challenge track.
 This time around, we are about to dive deep into NES internals to craft a malicious ROM and attack the Nestadia server.
 I hope you're ready for this wild ride.
-If you haven't [read the first part][part1], make sure to head over there and read it firt, as this post is a direct continuation.
+If you haven't [read the first part][part1], make sure to head over there and read it first, as this post is a direct continuation.

 Before getting into the writeup, I want to give a big shout out to